 I got the whole story from an article by “Aleksandra Mirković, B.Sc. ethnologist-anthropologist”. ( if someone could put me in touch with her, that would be awesome)

-Which was very difficult for me to translate anyway, the main lines with some additions that I linked myself you can read below
+Which was very difficult for me to translate anyway, the main lines with some additions that I linked myself you can be read below

-The History around the ‘Saint George Church’
+The History of the ‘Saint George Church’

 (Crkva Sveti Djordje)